arch-linux-calamares-installer/alci-iso/README.md

 # Tip

-Sometime a "proc" folder stays mounted.
+Sometimes a "proc" folder stays mounted.

 Unmount it with this